 Under her leadership, the SCF Foundation launched its first Capital Campaign in 2016 to provide facilities that enhance the student experience.
 This campaign is a strategic recognition of the change in the funding mechanism for capital funding.
 The Campaign financed $1 million in technological upgrades for the Library and Learning Center and includes a $3.5 million Studio for the Performing Arts and a $9.5 million Health and Human Performance Center.

 Dr. Probstfeld served as the Florida College System Activities Association President (2017-18) and the Bradenton Area Economic Development Corporation Chair (2016-17).
 She provided statewide leadership to the Florida College System as Council of Presidents Chair (2015-16) and Policy and Advocacy Chair (2014-15).
 She is active in several local organizations, including the Manatee Memorial Board of Governors and the Sarasota Chamber of Commerce.

 Before coming to SCF, Probstfeld served as vice president for finance and administration, chief financial officer and treasurer for Notre Dame de Namur University in Belmont, Calif., and Notre Dame College of Ohio in South Euclid, Ohio.

 Dr. Probstfeld is from Whittier, Calif.
-She received an Ed.D. in Organizational Leadership from Argosy University, a Master of Business Administration from John Carroll University, and a Bachelor of Science in Accounting and Marketing from California State Polytechnic University.
-She lives with her husband, William A. Murphy, and their “fur children,” Harpo, a smooth-coated red Brussels Griffon, and Nixie, a Portuguese Water Dog.
+She received her doctorate in Organizational Leadership from Argosy University, an MBA from John Carroll University, and bachelors degrees in Accounting and Marketing from California State Polytechnic University.
+She lives with her husband, Bill Murphy, and their “fur kids” – Kelly, a red smooth-coated Brussels Griffons, and Monte, a Yorkshire Terrier.